SCENE 01 / UNDERWATER FILMING

 South Africa is a world-class underwater filming destination, from the great white sharks of Gansbaai and the Cape kelp forests of 'My Octopus Teacher' to the tropical reefs of Sodwana Bay.

 Here is how this works in practice.
 We set up underwater filming in South Africa with certified dive cinematographers, safety divers and the marine support that subsurface work needs.
 Our teams run cinema cameras in dedicated underwater housings with calibrated dome ports and submersible monitors, capturing marine wildlife, narrative scenes, commercial content and documentary sequences beneath the surface.
-Every underwater shoot is built on a detailed dive plan, with risk assessments, surface support and safety divers meeting South African diving rules and film-industry standards.
-We arrange waterproof housings, underwater lighting, dive logistics and the boat support that offshore filming needs, and we set up with water-safety experts when actors work in the water.
+Each underwater shoot is built on a detailed dive plan, with risk assessments, surface support and safety divers meeting South African diving rules and film-industry standards.
+We arrange waterproof housings, underwater lighting, dive logistics and the boat support that offshore filming needs, and we set up with water-safety pros when actors work in the water.

 Here is the short of it.
 Controlled tank and pool environments are ready at studio facilities for sequences that need managed conditions.
 Because South Africa's film-services industry is mature and the country has a deep marine and wildlife filming community, underwater camera ops, dive support and gear can all be resourced locally, delivering subsurface footage that cuts cleanly with topside coverage.

 Here is the breakdown.
-South Africa's two-ocean coastline, where the cold Atlantic meets the warmer Indian Ocean, gives underwater productions extraordinary range.
-The Cape waters hold the dramatic kelp forests made world-famous by 'My Octopus Teacher', Gansbaai is renowned for great white shark encounters, and Sodwana Bay on the KwaZulu-Natal coast offers tropical reefs and clear warm water.
+South Africa's two-ocean coastline, where the cold Atlantic meets the warmer Indian Ocean, gives underwater shoots extraordinary range.
+The Cape waters hold the dramatic kelp forests made world-famous by 'My Octopus Teacher', Gansbaai is renowned for great white shark encounters, and Sodwana Bay on the KwaZulu-Natal coast gives tropical reefs and clear warm water.
 The annual sardine run along the Wild Coast draws predators in one of the ocean's great spectacles.

 FAQ